reltaher/ProductionLineTracker-OOP-GUI-DB/README.md

 #### Week 9 (Oct.
 20 - Oct.
 26):

+###### ProductionRecord

+-I created a ProductionRecord class with int fields for productionNumber and productID, a String field for serialNumber, and a field for the dateProduced of type java.util.Date.

+-Within this class,

+--I created accessors and mutators for all fields.

+--I created a constructor that has a parameter for just the productID, which sets this productionNumber to 0 (since the database ends up auto-incrementing), the serialNumber to 0, anad the date to the current date (using new Date()).

+--I created an overloaded constructor that is used when creating ProductionRecord objects from the database.
+This constructor contains parameters for all fields.

+--I created a toString method which returns a string in the format "Prod.
+Num: 0 Product ID: 0 Serial Num: 0 Date: (current date)"

+-I added functionality in my Controller class which allows the Production Record to display in the TextArea of the Production Log tab.

 #### Week 10 (Oct.
 27 - Nov.
 2):

 #### Week 11 (Nov.
 3 - Nov.
 9):